Civitasv/cmake-tools.nvim/docs/howto.md

 `cmake-tools` can add additional user defined environment variables to cmake calls and/or when running launch targets.

-To configure build environment variables use `CMakeConfigureBuildEnvironment`.
+To configure build environment variables use `CMakeSettings`.
 This will open up a popup window to configure environment variables using a lua buffer.
 For example:

 ```lua